nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     Use case ends.

+* 1a.
+The user enters multiple prefixes.

+    * 1a1.
+Friendnancial shows an error message.

+      Use case ends.

 * 1b.
-The user does not indicate any prefix.
+The user does not indicate any prefix or parameters.

   * 1b1.
-Friendnancial shows all the people in the list of people.
+Friendnancial shows all the contacts in the list.

     Use case ends.